Do business with us

 The tender documents to be completed by the tenderers will consist of: Standard Selection Questionnaire (SSQ) Tenderer Response Pack (if responding to an Open ITT) Invitation to Tender Tenderer Response Pack Form of Tender Declaration.

 Each of these documents will explain the required information to be included by tenderers and further information can be found within the ITT document that will be published at the time of tender release.
+Sections D-E-F of an Open ITT must be completed as part of the submission, failure to do so may result in disqualification due to non-compliance.

 Parts 1 and 2 of the Open ITT are the mandatory Selection Questionnaire sections which are required under law (Public Contracts Regulations 2015) and enables suppliers to make a self-declaration on their own behalf in the following areas: